Book2009/FE-NOC/README.md

 - #### **Battery** : 11.1 voltage 3 cell Lipo-Battery.
 <image src="https://github.com/ThanyawutII/Test/blob/main/Screenshot_2024-10-22_112329-removebg-preview.png" width = "400">
-This battery enhances the performance of the robot by providing a higher voltage, which helps reduce the current draw and minimize power loss during operation.
-Additionally, it ensures stable and continuous operation without experiencing voltage drops, especially under high current loads.
-This reliability gives the team confidence during practice and competitions.
+We upgraded from a 7.4V battery to an 11.1V battery due to reliability concerns and the limited capacity of the 7.4V option.
+The 11.1V battery enhances the robot's performance by providing higher voltage, which reduces current draw and minimizes power losses during operation.
+This upgrade ensures stable and continuous functionality without significant voltage drops, even under high current loads, a critical factor during intense practice sessions and competitions.

+To ensure compatibility with our motor's maximum voltage rating of 9V, we incorporated a step-down voltage regulator.
+This module efficiently converts the 11.1V input to a stable 9V output, maintaining the motor's safety while maximizing the extended runtime afforded by the 11.1V battery.
+This solution not only improves reliability but also instills confidence in the system's durability and performance under demanding conditions.

 ##### Specification